madhusudan1997sharma/HandwrittenDigitRecognition/README.md

 # Handwritten Digit Recognition
 This is a python implementation of fully connected Convolutional Neural Network for the recognition of handwritten digits.
-The neural network takes the input 2D array of 28x28 pixels grayscale handwritten image and gives the output from 0 to 9.
+The neural network takes the 2D array of 28x28 pixels grayscale handwritten image as input and gives the result from 0 to 9 as output.
 It has 3 layers, Input layer with 784 neurons, Hidden layer with 128 neurons and an Output layer with 10 neurons.
 Script uses Gradient Descent with Back Propagation for the training of the network.

 ## Requirements
 - Python 3.5+